greenpau/caddy-auth-portal/README.md

 The parameters are:

-* `path`: the path to the file where the plugin stores registration requests
+* `dropbox`: The directory path to drop registration files
-* `code`: the registration code.
+* `code`: The registration code.
 A user must know what that code is to successfully submit a registration request.
 * `require accept_terms`: A user must accept terms and conditions, as well as privacy policy to proceed